Programs

 Next Meeting

-Members will receive the ZOOM link a week prior to the meeting.
-If you are not a WSB member and would like to join, click onto the Become a Member tab above.
+This meeting is our annual Elizabeth Chellis Memorial Lecture and will include the AGM.
+The event will be presented via ZOOM and WSB members will receive a link the week prior to the meeting.
+The link will be posted also on this WSB website’s members only zone.
+If you are not a WSB member and would like to enjoy our 6 events and newsletters per year, click onto the Become a Member tab above.

 Meeting and Lecture Schedule